SMSpp-Project/CapacitatedFacilityLocationBlock/README.md

+#- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 # CapacitatedFacilityLocationBlock

 This project centers on CapacitatedFacilityLocationBlock, an implementation of the Block concept for a "pretty basic version" of the Capacitated Facility Location (CFL) problem, a.k.a. the Capacitated Warehouse Location (CWL) problem.

 This class only represent the "basic version" of CFL and it is primarily intended as a "didactic" implementation for showing some of the features of SMS++, among which:

+- CapacitatedFacilityLocationBlock supports three different formulations of the problem:

+  * - wf & 3 == 0 is the "natural formulation" (NF) always comprising

-- CapacitatedFacilityLocationBlock supports a number of different formulations of the problem, among which ones suitable for the use of decomposition approaches;
+among which ones suitable for the use of decomposition approaches;

 - CapacitatedFacilityLocationBlock supports